 For casting using double-hand rods, there are currently no published studies of the movement coordination of the caster, nor of the rod’s or line’s movements.
 Therefore, it would be of interest and relevant to measure all of these aspects.

-We developed and tested methods for analyzing movements in fly casting with both single- and double-hand rods, using a Qualisys system of motion capture cameras.
+The team developed and tested methods for analyzing movements in fly casting with both single- and double-hand rods, using a Qualisys motion capture system.
 This initial methodological pilot study resulted in some highly valuable experiences and results that can be used in future larger studies.
-The results also highlights some of the challenges with measuring fast movements of fairly small objects in a large measurement volume.
+The results also highlight some of the challenges with measuring fast movements of fairly small objects in a large measurement volume.

 Our initial results positively showed that we can capture both the full body of the caster, the rod (including the rod tip), the fly line and the fly during fly casting using Qualisys camera system.